Nealcly/BiLSTM-LAN/README.md

 # Cite

-Leyang Cui and Yue Zhang Hierarchically-Refined Label Attention Network for Sequence Labeling.
-In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP) and 9th International Joint Conference on Natural Language Processing (IJCNLP) in Hong Kong, China.
+Leyang  Cui  and  Yue  Zhang.
+2019.
+Hierarchically-refined label attention network for sequence labeling.InProceedings of the 2019 Conference on Empirical Methods in Natural Language Processing and the 9th International Joint Conference on Natural Language Processing (EMNLP-IJCNLP),  pages  4106–4119, Hong Kong, China.
+Association for Computational Linguistics.

 ```